Top 36 Places to Visit in Kuala Lumpur, Malaysia

 This is the oldest and most popular park in Kuala Lumpur.
 The old name for Perdana Botanical Gardens was Lake Gardens.
 The area was used by the British to build their homes during the colonial times.
 The park is now landscaped and has trails for people who frequent the place for jogging and exercise activities.

 Located in Bukit Kiara, the National Science Centre was opened in 1996 to provide hands-on learning for students.
-It has an underwater walk-through aquarium and several galleries containing different exhibits on scientific themes.
+The concept of the centre is to provide the facilities for children to learn in a fun environment.
+The exhibits and exploration areas are both indoors and outdoors.
+It has an underwater walk-through aquarium and several galleries containing different exhibits on scientific themes including:

 Take the KTM Komuter Train from KL Sentral station to go to Batu Caves.